General quantity labelling requirements

 Permitted units and their accepted abbreviations are shown below.

 |Litre||l or L|

 |Millilitre||ml or mL|

-You can only use an imperial unit of weight or measure on a mark or label if:
+You can only use a non-metric unit of weight or measure when marking goods if:

 - the goods have been imported into New Zealand, or

-- the goods are part of a line that is intended for retail sale in NZ and other countries, and the law within that other country requires them to be marked with a non-metric unit.
+- the goods are part of a line that is intended for retail sale in New Zealand and another country, and the law within that other country requires them to be marked with a non-metric unit.